0xMordecai/Fully-Automated-golang-api-app-deployment-Pipeline/Deployment/myApi-Services/Readme.md

 ## Exposing Pod With Kubernetes Services

-After we deploying our container
+After we deploying our containerized API, we have expose it to the external world and to do that we will use NodePort Servise resource